realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 Note that we opened `Async.Std`, which adds a number of new
-identifiers and modules into our namespace that make using Async more
+identifiers and modules into our environment that make using Async
-convenient.
+more convenient.
 Opening `Async.Std` is standard practice for writing
 programs using Async, much like opening `Core.Std` is for using Core.

 A deferred is essentially a handle to a value that may be computed in